 Dear Editor and Reviewers,

-I would like to extent our thanks for your time and effort in the technical review of our manuscript.
+We would like to extent our thanks for your time and effort in the technical review of our manuscript.
 Your constructive feedback has vastly improved the clarity of our work.

 In the following document, we have addressed the general comments (you will find our responses in italics under the original text) and have responded to individual comments in the resubmitted manuscript.